ggravlingen/pypmanager/README.md

 ## Why

-I have been looking for a library where I can download a set of transactions from my broker and pension fund manager and compile them into a report giving me an overview of all holdings.
+I have been looking for a library where I can download a set of transactions from my broker and pension fund manager use the merged data for analysis.

 ## Local-only data